Our Mission is Safety

 The National Center for Biotechnology Information says houseplants can be part of a comprehensive strategy to improve respiratory health.

-90% of their time indoors.
-And, those most susceptible to indoor air pollution are the ones who are home the most: children, the elderly and those with chronic illnesses.
+Most Americans spend about 90% of their time indoors.
+And those most susceptible to indoor air pollution are the ones who are home the most: children, the elderly and those with chronic illnesses.
 Children breathe more air per pound of body weight than adults do, and EPA studies found pollutant levels indoors can be two to five times higher than outdoors – and in some instances even 100 times higher than outdoors.

 Everyone can take steps to reduce the potential for indoor air pollution and improve the quality of the air they breathe: